A Note From the Staff

 Meet our Nursery Workers

-My name is Avery Johnson and I am a senior at the McCallum Fine Arts Academy for Visual Arts.
-I've been working at Oak Hill UMC since September 2017 and absolutely love it!
+My name is Avery Johnson and I've been working at Oak Hill UMC since September 2017.
+I absolutely love it!
 I enjoy drawing and marking art in my free time, and I love seeing lots of kiddos through work and babysitting.
-Next year in college I will major in advertising and possibly continue my path of becoming an American Sign Language interpreter.
+This year in college I will major in advertising and possibly continue my path of becoming an American Sign Language interpreter.
 I love getting to know your kids and watching them grow!

 Hi!
 My name is Madi Bickham.
-I’ve been a member of Oak Hill UMC my entire life and have volunteered/worked for Children’s Ministries since I was in 6th grade.
-In May 2018, I’ll graduate from Texas State with a bachelor’s in social work.
-Upon graduation, I plan on working toward my master’s degree and later getting a job in medical social work.
+I’ve been a member of Oak Hill UMC my entire life and have volunteered or worked for Children’s Ministries since I was in 6th grade.
+In May 2018 I graduated from Texas State with a bachelor’s in social work.
+I plan on working toward my master’s degree and later getting a job in medical social work.
 I love working with kids, and working in the nursery is the perfect way to give back to the church that has given me so much in my life!

 I have been a member of Oak Hill UMC for about 25 years.
 Both of my children were part of the youth program here, and I taught children's Sunday School classes in the past.
 I am a recently retired nurse (for 39 years), and I am hoping to spend more time with my four granddaughters, as well as with my husband, Jon, now that I'm not working all of the time!
 I have spent a good bit of my career working in pediatrics, and I have always loved taking care of infants and toddlers.
 Working in the nursery gives me a chance to do that again.

-Sarah Jackson is a student at LASA High School and will graduate in 2019.
-Some of her favorite classes are calculus and computer science, which she plans to major in.
+Sarah Jackson graduated from LASA High School in 2019.
 During her free time, Sarah enjoys playing the cello and is in the bell choir at Oak Hill UMC.
 She also likes crocheting and writing synth music on her computer.
 Sarah has attended Oak Hill UMC her entire life and loves being a part of the nursery staff.